fygar256/blackjick/README.md

 Jick is a black cat I used to have, and I left it on the wall of the kindergarten next door and went to the convenience store, and it disappeared.
 I dedicate this program to Jick.

-It is written in C and python.
-Both them will work the same.
+It is written in python.

-C: Download the source, compile it as `cc blackjick.c -o blackjick`, and run it as `./blackjick`.

 Python: Download the script. run it as `python blackjick.py`